A MAGICAL PLACE

 An excellent buffet breakfast is served daily on the ground floor of the hotel and there is a 24-hour bar service.

-The Best of Bergamo Editor says: 'I have really enjoyed both my stays at the NH Bergamo.
+The Best of Bergamo Editor says: 'I have really enjoyed my stays at the NH Bergamo.
 The room was quiet and I was able to sleep soundly, even though I was in the centre of the lower town and close to the main street.
 But it was great to be able to leave the hotel and be so close to all the delights of the Città Bassa and the transport links.'

 From the airport, you can either take a reasonably priced taxi, or buy a ticket for the No 1 bus that passes the railway station before turning along Viale Papa Giovanni XXIII in the direction of the Città Alta.

-The hotel is in Via Palocapa, which goes off the main street on the left.
+The hotel is in Via Paleocapa, which goes off the main street on the left.
 The street is across the road and a short distance from the bus stop outside the beautiful church of Santa Maria delle Grazie.
 The church is a good landmark, on the corner of Viale Papa Giovanni XXIII and Porta Nuova, with its 19th century green cupola topped with a golden statue.

-Book a room at the NH Bergamo with Hotels.com
+Book a room at the NH Bergamo with Hotels.com or Expedia.co.uk

 Home Main Sights Bergamo Hotels